huggingface/blog/if.md

 The ML ecosystem benefits deeply from the sharing of open tools and open models.
-This notebook alone used models from DeepFloyd, StabilityAI, and LAION.
+This notebook alone used models from DeepFloyd, StabilityAI, and [Google](https://huggingface.co/google).
 The libraries used \-- Diffusers, Transformers, Accelerate, and bitsandbytes \-- all benefit from countless contributors from different organizations.